 For dirt or dust particles, wipe the glass surface using a lint-free cloth soaked in warm soapy water until it has smooth surfaces for painting.

-If the glass is covered with rust, grease, or impurities that can alter your paint, use mineral spirits or rubbing alcohol to remove it.
-Make sure it’s super clean before painting.
+When the glass is still covered with rust, grease, or any impurities that might interfere with the paint, grab some mineral spirits or rubbing alcohol.
+It’s vital to ensure the surface is impeccably clean before diving into the painting process.

 Recommended Reading: Can You Use Mineral Spirits on Wood?